SSWConsulting/SSW.Rules.Content/rules/azure-certifications-and-associated-exams/rule.md

 #### [Microsoft Certified: Azure Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/azure-fundamentals/)

-Earn this certification to prove you have a foundational knowledge of cloud services and how those services are provided with Microsoft Azure.
+Earn this certification to prove you have a foundational knowledge of the Power Platform and how to build solutions using these services.

 You will need to pass Exam [AZ-204: Developing Solutions for Microsoft Azure](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900).